freds0/FlowMAC/README.md

 ```

-## Dataset Preparation

-FlowMAC is an audio codec, so it requires a dataset of audio files (e.g., LJSpeech, LibriTTS, or music).
+##Dataset PreparationFlowMAC is an audio codec, so it requires a dataset of audio files (e.g., LJSpeech, LibriTTS, or music).

 1. **Prepare Filelists:**
 Create text files listing the paths to your `.wav` files.
 The format expected by the dataloader is simply the path to the audio file (pipes `|` and additional text are ignored).